hamzajaved007/hamzajaved007/README.md

 - 👋 Hi, I’m @hamzajaved007
-- 👀 I’m interested in Blockchain
+- 👀 I’m am a web dev
-- 🌱 I’m currently learning Blockchain
 - 📫 How to reach me at my email: itshamzajaved@gmail.com